performwp/perform/readme.txt

 == Changelog ==

-= 1.3.1 =
+= 2.0.0: unreleased =
-- Restrict non-admin users to access assets manager.
+- Restrict non-admin users to access assets manager
+- Revamp Admin Settings UI and API for better stability and less code

 = 1.3.0: December 31st, 2020 =
 - Moved to modern coding practices using namespaces